T-Guerrero/FindMyCoffee/README.md

 ## About

-FindMyCoffee is a system made for search and review Coffee Shops near your location.
+FindMyCoffee is a system designed for search and review Coffee Shops near your location.
 It was made in Semana Super FullStack powered by Onebitcode.

 ## Technologies